 The biggest benefit of cross-posting is that you can save time by posting to multiple channels rather than creating unique content for every channel.
 There are downsides to that, of course (which we’ll get into), but for the busy people managing multiple social media accounts the value of saving time can’t be emphasized enough.

 What to watch out for when cross-posting

 While cross-posting is a strategy we would add to every brand’s toolkit, there can be some natural downsides when using the method.

 Sometimes, reposting content onto all of your social media channels won’t be the most effective route.
 Each platform has its own respective style which means some content may not perform as well on it.
 For example, although Instagram and TikTok are both video platforms, TikTok tends to have an off-the-cuff feel to them and is generally more authentic than Reels.
 Similarly, TikToks can certainly be cross-posted on Linkedin as video posts, but they may not perform as well since the site is dedicated to networking and company updates.
 You also need to keep character limits in mind when writing your captions.

 The details are key

-When cross-posting onto different channels, be sure to adjust the posts to fit each platform.
-For example, you may reference your “link in bio” when posting a photo on Instagram but not other platforms.
-These small details help to customize posts to each platform and help cross-posting ultimately be a more successful strategy.
+When cross-posting a piece of content onto different channels, be sure to adjust the posts to fit each platform.
+For example, you may reference your “link in bio” when posting a photo on Instagram but not other platforms, or you’ll include hashtags in your TikTok caption but not your Facebook caption.
+These small details help to customize posts for each platform and help cross-posting ultimately be a more successful strategy.